cuplsensor/cuplcodec/docs/specification/impl.rst

    :cpp:func:`ndef_writepreamble()` reads :cpp:member:`smplintervalmins` and converts it to a base64 string.

-   :py:method:`decode_timeinterval()` takes the base64 encoded sample interval and converts it back into an integer.
+   :py:method:`decode_timeinterval(enctimeint)` takes the base64 encoded sample interval and converts it back into an integer.